refinedev/refine/documentation/blog/2024-06-04-playwright.md

 ---
 title: Creating testable React applications with Playwright
-description: We'll take a look at how to create testable React applications with Playright.
+description: We'll take a look at how to create testable React applications with Playwright.
 slug: playwright-react
 authors: peter_osah
 tags: [react, dev-tools]